Long Video Understanding with Learnable Retrieval in Video-Language Models: Retrieval-based Video-Language Model

 Given a lengthy video, it is time-consuming to watch the entire content to obtain the desired information.
-A Video QA system, which can automatically infer answers based on the long video and user's query (question), is in high demand.
+A video understanding system, which can automatically infer answers based on the long video and user's query (question), is in high demand.
 LLMs possess extensive world knowledge and reasoning capabilities, albeit at the expense of high computational complexity.
-Some previous works on multi-modal language models utilize a set of projected vision tokens as input (context) to LLM for inference \citep{li2023blip,zhu2023minigpt}, where the inference cost is proportional to the number of input vision tokens.
+Some previous works on multi-modal language models utilize a set of projected visual tokens as input (context) to LLM for inference \cite{li2023blip}, \cite{zhu2023minigpt}, where the inference cost is proportional to the number of input visual tokens.

 Leveraging powerful LLMs to understand long videos presents challenges.
 Firstly, we expect to use only a small set of tokens as input to reduce computational costs.
-Secondly, as the video length increases, in general, there is a corresponding growth in the number of vision tokens and the overall amount of information.
+Secondly, as the video length increases, in general, there is a corresponding growth in the number of visual tokens and the overall amount of information.
 Representing a long video with very few tokens becomes difficult.
-Furthermore, question-irrelevant information may interfere with answer generation.
+Furthermore, question-irrelevant information may interfere with reasoning.
 Motivated by the retrieval mechanism of brain, we introduce a question-guided retrieval mechanism to identify and select a few relevant video chunks as context of LLM.

-Fig.~\ref{fig: framework} illustrates the overall framework of our proposed retrieval-based video language model (R -VLM), designed for efficient long video question answering.
-The framework comprises several components: a frozen LLM, a frozen image encoder, a frozen text encoder, a memory for storing video chunk tokens, a retrieval module for selecting the question-relevant chunks, a learnable MLP block, and a projector.
-Through end-to-end training with cross-entropy loss and the proposed soft matching (SM) loss, the MLP block is optimized to learn to identify the most relevant $K$ chunks, while the projector is optimized to align the selected vision tokens with the text (question) space.
+Fig.~\ref{fig: framework} illustrates the overall framework of our proposed retrieval-based video-language model (R-VLM), designed for efficient long video understanding.
+The framework is comprised by several components: a frozen LLM, a frozen image encoder, a frozen text encoder, a memory for storing video chunk tokens, a retrieval module for selecting the question-relevant chunks, a learnable MLP block, and a projector.
+Through end-to-end training with cross-entropy loss and the proposed soft matching (SM) loss, the MLP block is optimized to learn to identify the most relevant $K$ chunks, while the projector is optimized to align the selected visual tokens with the text (question) space.
 In the following subsections, we provide a detailed explanation of the key components and designs.